Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Dave Quak

-But, gee, that's cool.
-What, so you can get a barber shop appointment at any barber shop?
-Yeah.
+That’s cool.
+So you can get a barbershop appointment at any barber shop?

 00:04:01:08 - 00:04:18:07